urrang/unimicro-techtalk-popover-api/README.md

 CSS anchor positioning requires "Experimental web platform features" enabled in chrome://flags.

-## Highlights
+**Highlights**

--   Popovers are added to the "top layer", meaning nothing will overlap it
+-   Accessibility built in
 -   Clickable backdrop built in
 -   Closes on escape
 -   Focus is managed for us, including returning focus when popover closes
--   Screen readers know what it is
+-   Popovers are added to the "top layer", meaning nothing will overlap it
 -   CSS anchor positioning allows us to tether popovers to their toggle.
 It also supports fallback positions.